 Dropbox is better than Drive at protecting user privacy because it doesn’t support “NSL gag orders” – which prevents businesses from notifying users that the government requires access to their data.

 Overall, the choice lies in your needs.
-If you are familiar with the Google ecosystem or don’t save too many files and just want to try cloud storage technology, Google Drive is the first choice you should consider.
+If you are familiar with the Google system or don’t save too many files and want to try cloud storage technology, Google Drive is the first choice you should consider.

 Learn More About SEO